 - Work permit for hiring expats via PEO

 - Contractor vs. employee: which is better?

-One of the first questions you may have when considering expanding globally is about the legal framework for different types of business entities.
+When considering expanding globally, one of the first questions you may have is about the legal framework for different business entities.
 While this can be a complicated topic, there are some essential basics to help you understand.